rationalintelligence/crb/crates/crb/README.md

 <img src="https://runtime-blocks.github.io/website/repo/crb/assets/crb-hybryd.png" width="400px" align="center" />

+# Projects

+The following projects have been implemented using the framework:

+- [Ice-Nine](https://github.com/NethermindEth/ice-nine) - AI agents that work everywhere.
+- [Crateful](https://lab.knowledge.dev/) - A journal about Rust crates, with information gathered by crab agents.
+- [Knowledge.Dev](https://knowledge.dev/) - An interactive book for learning practical, idiomatic Rust (product is entirely written in Rust).

 # Examples

 Below, you'll find numerous examples of building hybrid activities using the framework.
 These examples are functional but simplified for clarity: